 32

 toward the back of the building.
-The only thing it’s not is a suite because, you know how it is.
-The building is from the time when they only built one bathroom per apartment.
-There’s another, in the maid’s room, but they built it as though a woman pees on her feet.
+It is not a suite because, well, you know how it is.
+The building is old, from the time they only built one bathroom per apartment.
+There’s another, close to the maid’s room, but whoever built it clearly thought women pee standing up.
 It’s so tiny I turned it into a closet.
-I dump the cleaning supplies there.
+Cleaning supplies and whatnot.
 Not that it doesn’t get used.
-The maid, Lidiane, raised two kids in that little room on her own.
-They must have slept like dinner plates, one on top of the other.
+To think the neighbor’s maid raised two kids in there.
+They must have slept like dinner plates, one on top of the other.”

-Joel follows Glória into a cool room darkened with wooden blinds.
-A pink piqué coverlet sits atop the twin bed, its white headboard painted in the middle with wreath of roses.
+Joel follows Gloria into a cool room darkened with wooden blinds.
+A pink piqué coverlet sits atop the twin bed, its white headboard painted with a wreath of roses.
 A side table with gold knobs.
-A single poster, faded with the years, a black-and-white photo of a girl.
+A single, faded poster, a black-and-white photo of a girl.
 Dark curls, milk teeth framed by smiling lips.
 A thick layer of white paint covers the four doors of the built-in closet.
-In the middle of the ceiling a round antique chandelier, the lamp beneath rows of glass crystals.
+In the middle of the ceiling a round antique chandelier, the bulb concealed behind rows of glass prisms.

 “Here’s the last of it,” says Leandro, leaving the suitcase and box in the corner of the room.

 “What about the move?”
-Glória asks.
+Gloria asks.

 Leandro tells her that’s everything.

 “Everything?”
-Glória repeated, in such a way as to make Joel’s belongings even more meager.
+Gloria repeated, in a way that made Joel’s belongings even more meager.

-“I have a floor lamp,” Joel says.
+“I have a table lamp,” Joel says.

-“Everyone has a floor lamp.
+“Everyone has a table lamp.
 And your books?”

-“In the box.
-There’s a dictionary, a backgammon board, and a few papers.”
+“There’s a dictionary in the box.
+A backgammon board, a few papers.”

 “Leandro, you told me this man was a journalist.
 An award winner!
 I even told Aracy, said I had an intellectual moving in with me.
-Look at all the space I opened up,” she said, opening the doors of one closet.
+Look at all the space I cleared for his trophies!” she said, opening the doors of one closet.
 “I gave a good number of things to the thrift store.
-Comic books, Cláudia’s clothes from when she was little.
-I even dusted the shelves.”
+Comic books, Cláudia’s clothes from when she was little.”

 33